 Most buyers work a typical 40-hour workweek, although overtime is common in this field, especially as last-minute shipments arrive.
 It is the buyer’s job to make sure that the items shipped are the ones that have been ordered.
 In addition, a store’s buyer may have to travel often to meet with clients and attend trade shows.
 It depends on your industry.
 A food buyer will not travel as often or as far as a buyer in the high fashion industry will.

 To become a buyer, you need a college degree.
 However, few buyers are hired without also having experience.
 Many stores have junior buyers who work under the regional buyer.
 These employees are given minimal responsibilities but are, in effect, “in training” to become a buyer.
 Experience in sales and mechanizing is also a plus.

-In 2004, the average buyer made over $72,000 a year, according to the U.S. Department of Labor.
+The average buyer earns over $60,000 a year.
 Buyers are also usually full-time salaried employees who receive benefits, paid holiday, and cash bonuses based on good performance.
 If you enjoy traveling but also want to work in the retail industry, this may be the perfect job for you.